Jibinxavier/Openstack-Homelab/README.md

 # Openstack-Homelab

-This is an Openstack deployment on a couple of [NUCs](https://www.intel.com/content/www/us/en/products/details/nuc/mini-pcs.html) and an old Dell Inspiron laptop.
+An Openstack deployment on a couple of [NUCs](https://www.intel.com/content/www/us/en/products/details/nuc/mini-pcs.html) and an old Dell Inspiron laptop.

 ## TLDR